peblio/app/developer_docs/README.md

 2. The launch.json and tasks.json shall create a Debug Launch Confirguration "Server Debug"
 3. Install a breakpoint and start the Debug

+The presence of jsconfig.json file in a directory indicates that the directory is the root of a JavaScript Project.
+It also helps us point that server is ES6 syntax javascript project

 ## Babel in Server

 To be able to use ES6 syntax, we use babel on the server side.